Exploring the Sustainable Development Goals

 The Global Hunger Crisis | The Implications and Opportunities of Hunger, Malnutrition and Food Insecurity | How Women Can Help Solve World Hunger | Hunger, Malnutrition and Food Insecurity and Children | Hunger, Malnutrition and Food Insecurity and the Environment | Opportunity's Solution: How to End Hunger

 Imagine for a moment a family.

-In many ways, this family looks fairly typical: a mom, a dad, three kids.
+In many ways, this family looks fairly typical: a mother, a father, three children.
 Some friendly neighbors, maybe a dog running around the yard.

-The dad, Sam, took over the family business and works tirelessly to support his children.
-The mom, Mary, helps manage the business and chases around the kids—who are 8, 5 and 2—as they play and create chaos around the house.
+The father, Sam, took over the family business and works tirelessly to support his children.
+The mother, Mary, helps manage the business and chases around the children—who are 8, 5, and 2—as they play and create chaos around the house.
 They have big dreams for their future and are prepared to work hard to achieve their goals.

 Can you picture it?

 In your mind, they probably look a lot like your family, or like a family you know.